-Coming April 2015: Widgets: The 12 New Rules for Managing Your Employees as if They’re Real People by Rodd Wagner.
-Read a preview below.
+Excerpt from Widgets: The 12 New Rules for Managing Your Employees as if They’re Real People by Rodd Wagner.

 So-called employee engagement initiatives abound.
 Yet, despite those effortsand in many cases because of themhigh percentages of employees remain frustrated or demoralized.
 The reason, according to New York Times bestselling author and workplace expert Rodd Wagner, is that organizations have lost touch with human nature, treating employees like widgets.

-In his new book, WIDGETS: The 12 New Rules for Managing Your Employees As If Theyre Real People, Wagner makes a compelling case that until organizations regain their sense of humanity toward those they call human resources, engagement efforts will continue to fall flat.
+In his book, WIDGETS: The 12 New Rules for Managing Your Employees As If They’re Real People, Wagner makes a compelling case that until organizations regain their sense of humanity toward those they call human resources, engagement efforts will continue to fall flat.

 Your people are not your greatest asset.